frontier-airlines/accounts-coding-test-requirements/user-story.md

 ## Feature Description

 The new accounts view will display user accounts sorted by status.
 The view will pull data from the vendor's REST API.
 Account statuses, due dates and amounts due should be calculated by the vendor.
 This feature is only for US users, so a currency type of USD can be inferred.

 ## Scope

-A template for the view has been provided, this template can be modified to fit the templating engine of the framework generating the view.
+A template for the view has been provided, this template can be modified to fit the template engine of the framework generating the view.
 Responsive design is handled in another unassigned user story, this functionality can be implemented in this story if time permits.
 The business asks that this user story is time boxed to 1 hour.

 ## Marketing Notes